LeandroTheDev/source_shutdown/README.md

 4. Run the server

 ## Compiling
-- Use the compiler from sourcemod to compile the left_4_shutdown.sp
+- Use the compiler from sourcemod to compile the source_shutdown.sp